Japanese Pancakes

 Total Time 25 minutes

 If you are a pancake lover, there’s no better weekend Breakfast than fresh, hot griddle cakes smothered in melted butter and maple syrup.
-And with options like Buttermilk Pancakes to Banana Pancakes to these fluffy Japanese souffle pancakes, you never have to be bored with your favorite breakfast dish.
+With options like Buttermilk Pancakes to Banana Pancakes, you’ll never be bored with your favorite breakfast dish.

 Sabrina’s Japanese Pancakes Recipe

-My Japanese Pancake recipe itself only requires a few basic ingredients you already use to make regular pancakes!
-Some kitchen tools like ring molds, an electric hand mixer, and a flat electric griddle help make the perfectly round fluffy pancakes.
-Master Japanese soufflé pancakes with my handy step by step photo instructions and tips!
+My Japanese Pancake recipe only requires a few basic ingredients you already use to make regular pancakes!
+Some kitchen tools like ring molds, an electric hand mixer, and a flat electric griddle help make the perfect soufflé pancakes.

 What are Japanese Pancakes?